Akash8292/Natural_Sound_Recognition/README.md

 ## Future Scope

-In future, I am looking forward to increasing the accuracy using data preprocessing (like data cleaning, data analysis) and also improve via trying out different models.
+In future, I am looking forward to increasing the accuracy using data preprocessing, data cleaning and also improve via trying out different models.